jishadav/fundmaster/README.md

 Daily stock prices were collected from the *BSE bhav copies*.

 After fetching the data we are storing it in an SQLite database.
-Databse helper functions can be used as
+Database helper functions can be used as
 ```
 from database_helpers import Db
 db = Db()